-\$789.30/month
+\$920.54/month

 Supported Living Flex - for individuals with supported living needs that vary significantly each month (between thirty-one (31.0) to forty-five (45.0) hours of support) and must include at least TWO face-to-face contacts during the hours provided.
 This is a monthly billing unit and a minimum of 31 hours must be provided to bill this unit.
 There is no geographic adjustment.
 This service is not eligible for retainer payments.
+Rates include member transportation.
+Telehealth does not satisfy the face-to-face requirement.